 Can DM bots send messages to people who don’t follow me?

 Yes, but only if they engaged with your content in the last 24 hours.
 If someone comments on your post (whether they follow you or not), you can auto-DM them within 24 hours.
 After that window closes, you can’t message them automatically.
-Note: DMs to non-followers often land in their “Message Requests” folder where 80% go unread.
+Note: DMs to non-followers often land in their “Message Requests” folder where most go unread (industry estimates suggest up to 80%).

 Are Instagram DM bots the same as Instagram chatbots?